Your Consumer Rights at Jack In The Green Ethical Gift Shop

 Jack In The Green Customer Care Guidelines Summary

 Late Delivery - I aim to deliver parcels quickly.
-I use Royal Mail first class parcel delivery who aim to deliver within 2 to 3 working days.
-If your parcel has not arrived within this time frame please email me so I can check delivery time.
+I use Hermes parcel delivery who aim to deliver within 2 to 4 working days once your order has been processed.
+If your parcel does not arrive please email me so I can check delivery time.
 If the parcel has not arrived within 30 days I will of course give you a full refund.

 Contact Details -